 In those instances when the spouse receiving payments has the alimony considered taxable income, the spouse making the payments can take the alimony paid as a tax deduction.

-Whether you are opposing alimony in your divorce or seeking it, you can get all the assistance you need from an Atlanta family law attorney Matthew C. Hines.
+Whether you are opposing alimony in your divorce or seeking it, you can get all the assistance you need from a family law attorney at Hines Law.
 You can fill out a form online, or call The Law Offices of Matthew C. Hines at (770) 941-0913.

 Determining Spousal Support